18F/uswds-jekyll/pages/guide/rclone.md

 $ rclone ls googlechunk:
 </pre>

-<p>You now have an encrypted chunked storage, that is fully md5 checksummed.
-Under current ISU contracts your space is "unlimited" although some services do limit total data transferred per user per day.
+<p>You now have an encrypted chunked storage remote, that is fully md5 checksummed.